-Take in the incredible architecture and tile work that evokes the spirit of old California in a way that no other property can.
-You can take guided tours of the house and gardens and then visit the Malibu Lagoon Museum, included in the entrance fee.
+Take in the incredible Mediterranean Revival architecture and tile work that evokes the spirit of old California in a way that no other property can.
+You can take guided tours of the house and gardens and then visit the Malibu Lagoon Museum, included in the entrance fee for Adamson House.
 The entire area is a National Historic Site and California State Historic Landmark.

 Malibu Bluffs Park